Gay rights groups hail landmark U.N. chief speech backing LGBT+ community

 Concerns are rising about a possible rollback of hard-won LGBT+ rights worldwide - from a U.S. partial ban on transgender individuals serving in the military to a recent first punishment of a Russian minor under a law against so-called gay propaganda.

-Amir Ashour, executive director of Iraqi gay rights group IraQueer, said the U.N. secretary general’s comments “normalize LGBT+ rights and acknowledge them as a part of human rights”.
+Amir Ashour, executive director of Iraqi gay rights group IraQueer, said the U.N. secretary general’s comments “normalise LGBT+ rights and acknowledge them as a part of human rights”.

 However, he warned that words alone would have little impact in countries such as his home country of Iraq where the LGBT+ community faced verbal and physical threats on a daily basis.